simonneutert/git-hire/Readme.md

 ### Download profiles

 `$ bb git-hire.clj <location-like-city-or-country>`

+Will save the github profiles as `.edn` into the `profiles` directory,
+**but** as GitHub support let me know:
+> When using the language qualifier when searching for users, it will only return users where the majority of their repositories use the specified language. (please, see [documentation](https://docs.github.com/en/search-github/searching-on-github/searching-users#search-by-repository-language))

+Specify further adding a language:

 `$ bb git-hire.clj <location-like-city-or-country> <language>`

-Will save the github profiles as `.edn` into the `profiles` directory.

-Or specify further adding a language, **but** as GitHub support let me know:

-> When using the language qualifier when searching for users, it will only return users where the majority of their repositories use the specified language. (please, see [documentation](https://docs.github.com/en/search-github/searching-on-github/searching-users#search-by-repository-language))

-So this might not find a PHP dev who switched to Rust recently!
+**Be warned!** This might not find a PHP dev who switched to Rust recently, as described by GitHub's Support.

-Better search by location(s) and then use `$ bb search-keyword "rust"`
-To highten your chances, finding who you need, search multiple languages in a location.
+Or if the city is too crowded, try loading mainstream languages for a given city.
 **Watch your rate limits ⚠️**

+After having built a pool of profiles, use
+`$ bb search-keyword "rust"` and/or see examples given below.

 #### examples